Suicide squad (New Zealand): Abolition of the Upper House

 With nineteen of the existing twenty-five members of the council known to be opposed to the bill, Holland appointed twenty-five new members on 22 June 1950, known as the suicide squad, to vote themselves out of existence, the same method the Australian state of Queensland had used to abolish its upper house in 1922.

 Four more members were appointed on 27 July 1950, and to encourage co-operation from the remaining members, Holland promised to use the money saved through abolition to set up a fund for retired members, and a Statutes Revision Committee (now defunct) was established to carry out some of the scrutiny that the Legislative Council had been intended for.

 On 1 December 1950, the Legislative Council met for the last time, and by a majority of ten voted itself out of existence.
 The Council was formally abolished on 1 January 1951.

 While abolition was intended as an interim measure, Parliament has remained unicameral ever since.
-Until recently no serious attempts were ever made to introduce a new second chamber.
-In recent election campaigns The Opportunities Party, a minor centrist party known for supporting capital gain tax and universal basic income, has proposed to re-introduce an upper house as part of their governance policy but it has now been dropped from their priorities.
+Until recently, no serious attempts were ever made to introduce a new second chamber.
+In recent election campaigns The Opportunities Party, a minor centrist party known for supporting capital gains tax and universal basic income, has proposed to re-introduce an upper house as part of their governance policy but it has now been dropped from their priorities.